rapidez/rapidez/README.md

 ### Multistore

-When you've setup multiple stores in Magento than Rapidez needs to know which store to show.
+When you've setup multiple stores in Magento then Rapidez needs to know which store to show.
 Rapidez listens to the `MAGE_RUN_CODE` like Magento does.
 So just set that variable from your webserver.

 ## Packages